 Parents or guardians are required to deliver their child to his or her classroom, notify the educator in charge of the child's arrival and sign or check the child in as appropriate.
+Children should arrive to school with unsoiled clothing, including diapers, pull-ups, or underwear as appropriate, and with all needed items for the day (change of clothes, coats/hats/gloves and shoes for outdoor play, extra diapers/pull-ups, clean/labeled/dated bottles or sippy cups, and any other items developmentally appropriate for his/her age and personal needs).
+Infants who are beginning to pull-up need to wear foot coverings with non-slip soles (grippy socks are okay), and protective footwear once they begin to go outdoors (such as leather moccasins or shoes).
 Parents must take their child to wash his or her hands upon arrival.
 Children may not be left unaccompanied in the parking lot, dropped off at the front entrance, or left in the playground, lobby or halls.
 Parents are responsible for the child's safety until the educator has been notified of the child's arrival and can accept them while remaining in ratio.
 Once the child is in the classroom and has been delivered, the educator will take charge of the child and assume liability for their safety and instruction.
 In instances where a parent chooses to remain in the classroom after this transfer has occurred, the educator will still take charge of the child unless the parent removes the child from the classroom.
 In instances where a parent remains in the classroom to observe following the transfer, the parent is asked to honor this policy and allow the educator to instruct the child without interference or comment.
 Parents are reminded that drop-off time is best when kept brief and allowing the child to join into the regularly-scheduled activities of the class.